feathersui/feathersui-website/docs/as3-starling/alert.md

 ---
-title: How to use the Feathers Alert component (Starling version)
+title: How to use the Alert component (Starling version)
 sidebar_label: Alert
 ---